muXxer/blue-app-iota-loader-alpine/README.md

 If it worked!
 Otherwise, feel free to head to issues and ask for help.

-You can now continue to use the Ledger Nano S with a supported wallet app.
+You can now continue to use the Ledger Nano S / Ledger Blue with a supported wallet app.

 ## Contributing